 Because the Victorian age spanned over six decades, naturally fashions also changed within that period.
 Therefore, Victorian jewelry is often divided into three distinct periods: the Romantic, the High Victorian, and the Late Victorian.

 The Romantic Period is so named because the jewelry from this period reflects the affection between the Queen and her husband, Prince Albert.
-Whether it’s an antique necklace or a brooch from this period, the jewelry tends to be ornate, romantic and playful, incorporating flowers, hearts, animals and bows.
+Whether it’s an antique necklace or antique brooches from this period, the jewelry tends to be ornate, romantic and playful, incorporating flowers, hearts, animals and bows.
 Seed pearls, turquoise and coral were often utilized as accents, along with rubies, emeralds, amethysts and garnets.

 The High Victorian Period was shaped by a tremendous loss to both Queen and country - the death of Prince Albert.
 Queen Victoria's jewelry and wardrobe came to reflect her deep sorrow, and mourning jewelry became the most fashionable style of the day.
 Dark jewels such as jet, onyx and garnets proliferated, set into romantic designs formed from a variety of dark metals, including silver and steel.
 Large suites and massive jewelry designs reflected the continued opulence of the period.

 The jewelry of the Late Victorian Period reflects a new optimism for the future.
 Also known as the Aesthetic Period, jewelry styles of this era became simpler and smaller in scale thanks to the influence of Japanese design.
 Diamonds became fashionable, along with gemstones such as amethysts and opals.
 Lighter and daintier than its predecessors, Late Victorian jewelry presaged the Art Nouveau movement to come, as evidenced in some of the antique opal rings from this time period.

 Click here to shop our current collection of Victorian jewelry.